Permutation groups, partition lattices and block structures: Permutation Groups

 Subgroups $H$ and $K$ are said to \emph{commute} if $HK=KH$.
 Thus a transitive permutation group has the OB property if any two subgroups containing a given point stabiliser commute.
 (Note: In the literature the term ``permute'' is often used for this concept; since our subject is permutation groups, we feel that ``commute'' is less confusing.)

 In some cases we can describe all the orthogonal block structures arising from OB groups. \begin{enumerate} \item If the degree $n$ is prime, then a transitive permutation group of degree $n$ preserves only the trivial partitions, so it is OB, with the corresponding OBS being trivial. \item Suppose that $n=pq$, where $p$ and $q$ are distinct primes.
 If $G$ is OB, then it has at most one invariant partition with parts of size $p$, and at most one with parts of size $q$.
 Thus, if $G$ is imprimitive, the OBS preserved by $G$ is obtained from the trivial structures on $p$ and $q$ points either by crossing or by nesting in either order.
-Thus $G$ is embedded either in the direct product or the wreath product (in some order) of transitive groups of degrees $p$ and $q$. \item Suppose that $n=p^2$, with $p$ prime.
-Any non-trivial $G$-invariant partition has $p$ parts of size $p$; the meet and join of two such partitions are trivial.
-So $G$ has the OB property.
-If there are at most two such partitions, then the OBS preserved by $G$ is obtained by crossing or nesting two trivial structures of size $p$, and so $G$ is embedded in the direct or wreath product of two transitive groups of degree~$p$.
+Thus $G$ is embedded either in the direct product or the wreath product (in some order) of transitive groups of degrees $p$ and $q$. \item Suppose that $n = p^2$ for some prime $p$ and that there are more than two non-trivial $G$-invariant partitions.
+Then each such partition has $p$ parts of size $p$, and any two have meet $E$ and join $U$.
+Thus any three of these partitions give the structure of a Latin square $L$ to the underlying set $\Omega$.

-Suppose that $G$ has more than two non-trivial invariant partitions.
-Then the Sylow $p$-subgroup $P$ of $G$ is regular and elementary abelian, so $G$ preserves a Latin square which is the Cayley table of $C_p$.
-Then $P$ fixes $p+1$ non-trivial partitions, forming the parallel classes of lines in the affine plane over the field of $p$ elements; all these partitions are fixed by~$G$.
-Thus $G$ is embedded in the affine group $\AGL(2,p)$. \end{enumerate}
+Let $P$ be a Sylow $p$-subgroup of $G$.
+The stabiliser in $P$ of a part of a non-trivial $G$-invariant partition $\Pi_1$ has index $p$ in $G$ by the Orbit-Stabiliser Theorem, and fixes all parts of $\Pi_1$.
+If $\Pi_2$ is another such partition, then the stabiliser in $P$ of a part in each of $\Pi_1$ and $\Pi_2$ fixes all parts of $\Pi_1\wedge\Pi_2$, that is, it is the identity.
+So $|P|=p^2$; and $P$, having more than one subgroup of index~$p$, is the elementary abelian group.
+Since $P$ induces a cyclic group $C_p$ of order $p$ on each of the sets of rows, columns and letters of $L$, we see that $L$ is the Cayley table of~$C_p$.

+The automorphism group of this Latin square is $(C_p\times C_p)\colon C_{p-1}$.
+So $G$ is contained in this group.
+But $C_p\times C_p$ has $p+1$ non-trivial invariant partitions (corresponding to its $p+1$ subgroups of order $p$) and $C_{p-1}$ fixes just two of these partitions and permutes the other $p-1$ regularly.
+Since $G$ fixes at least three partitions, we conclude that $G=C_p\times C_p$.
+The $p+1$ non-trivial $G$-invariant partitions together with $U$ and $E$ form an orthogonal block structure which is not a poset block structure. \end{enumerate}

 (Transitive groups of degree $pq$ may not be OB.
 If $q\mid p-1$, then the nonabelian group of order $pq$, acting regularly, has $p$ invariant partitions each with $p$ parts of size $q$; these do not commute.
 In other words, the subgroups of order $q$ do not commute.)